UCHINO-Yuki/GEMMul8_MATLAB/README.md

 This repository provides a MATLAB interface for [GEMMul8 v1.0.0](https://github.com/RIKEN-RCCS/GEMMul8), enabling its use on MATLAB running on Windows.

+> [!NOTE]
+> Legacy cuBLAS INT8 GEMM implementations may not be supported on newer-generation GPUs.
+> Installation of the latest CUDA Toolkit is therefore recommended.

 ## Building the Library on Windows

 1. Open `Gemmul8_MATLAB/build.bat` with a text editor such as Notepad